 Set up and run

-After following all the above steps, you should now have the following data:
+After completing the setup process above, you should now have the following data:

 - Application ID